-No prior knowledge of financial literacy is required to sign up for our programs.
-We cover all concepts in an easy to understand format so no one is left behind.
+We do not require students to have any prior knowledge in financial literacy.
+We cover all concepts in a manner that is easy to understand so no one is left behind.

 My child is 14 years old.
 Which class should I choose?

-Our programs are separated by age due to maturity, not knowledge level.
-If you feel that your student is mature and will be more comfortable with the older group, choose Move Out & Stay Out.
-If not, please place your student with the younger group in Money Basics.
-Please see the discipline policy at the bottom of this page for more help.
+As long as you feel that your student is mature and will be more comfortable with the older group, choose Move Out & Stay Out.
+Otherwise, please place your student with the younger group in Money Basics.
+Please see the discipline policy to the right of this text for additional details.

-I just picked a camp.
+I just picked a program.
 Will I receive a reminder/ confirmation email?

 Will there be any breaks?

 Students are given a 45-minute break halfway through the day for lunch along with periodic 10-minute breaks throughout the day.
 The day consists of activities, games and group projects that break up the day.

 No. Please provide a bagged lunch for your student for each day of the program.